SAP/fundamental/docs/pages/components/list-group.md

 ## Lists with Action

-The List items can also contain quick actions, like: remove, edit, copy, etc.
+The List item can contain quick actions.

 {% capture list-group-action %}
 <ul class="fd-list-group">